core-wg/wg-materials/ietf109/core-109-summary.md

 Latest updates include an alignment with draft-ietf-ace-oscore-gm-admin as to the names of the application groups, and considerations on an application group using multiple security groups.

-It was noted that the link relation between a security group and an ACE Authorization Server is a general thing that may be better better handled in ACE, possibly as a dedicated document.
+It was noted that the link relation between a security group and an ACE Authorization Server is a general thing that may be better handled in ACE, possibly as a dedicated document.

 Next steps include adding parameters about the pairwise mode of Group OSCORE, alignment with upcoming updates to the Resource Directory document, more security considerations, and early tests among implementations.